 DIRECTIONS FOR FUTURE INQUIRY

-Our understanding of intellectual humility has expanded considerably over the last decade, but much more remains to be explored and clarified.
+Our understanding of the subject has expanded considerably over the last decade, but much more remains to be explored and clarified.
 Reviewing the literature, it becomes clear that the field is ripe with potential for greater collaborations, ranging from workshops and seminars to the creation of permanent university-hosted interdisciplinary centers that could serve as hubs for research and publishing on intellectual humility and related concepts.
-One of the benefits of interdisciplinary partnerships is that it forces researchers to recognize the limits of their individual academic domains, itself an exercise in intellectual humility.
+One of the benefits of interdisciplinary partnerships is that it forces researchers to recognize the limits of their individual academic domains.
 As Sir John Templeton himself once noted, in thinking about humility we can foster humility within ourselves.